sophya-22/aeriscoin/doc/build-windows.md

 Once the tool chain is installed the build steps are common:

-Note that for WSL the Aeris Core source path MUST be somewhere in the default mount file system, for example /usr/src/aeriscoin, AND not under /mnt/d/.
+Note that for WSL the Aeriscoin Core source path MUST be somewhere in the default mount file system, for example /usr/src/aeriscoin, AND not under /mnt/d/.
 If this is not the case the dependency autoconf scripts will fail.
 This means you cannot use a directory that located directly on the host Windows file system to perform the build.